 • It is highly recommended that you have professionally drafted Terms and Conditions of Use for your website so if your company is held liable for third party content, then you may be able to seek indemnification against the individual who posted the content.

 Mr Murdock of our office holds a Juris Doctor in International Trade Law and a Masters of Laws in International Business Transactions from The Netherlands.
-If you are looking for an international lawyer to represent you in drafting international contracts or representation in arbitrations, feel free to contact us for a free consultation on (02) 9262 5495 or (03) 8899 7870; visit our WebsiteLike our Facebook Page; or join our Employment Law Mailing List.
+If you are looking for an international lawyer to represent you in drafting international contracts or representation in arbitrations, feel free to contact us for a free consultation on (02) 9262 5495 or (03) 8899 7870; visit our WebsiteLike our Facebook Page.

 This article is not legal advice and should not be relied upon as legal advice.
 All articles found on this website are intended to provide informative information, nevertheless, in many instances legislation and case law has been simplified and/or paraphrased.
 If you would like personal legal advice based on your current circumstances, you should contact MurdockCheng Legal Practice for a free consultation.